 “The most frequent reason is that your cat is not well socialized to people outside the home and is afraid of the new person,” says cat behavior consultant Jennifer Van de Kieft.
 “Your partner may show up frequently and stay overnight, and the cat has not had time to adjust.”

-Socialization is easiest during the first few months of a cat’s life, when everything is new to them and they haven’t yet learned to fear humans and human things like vacuum cleaners and big, heavy boots.
+Socialization is easiest during the first few months of a cat’s life, when everything is new to them, and they haven’t yet learned to fear humans and human things like vacuum cleaners and big, heavy boots.
 It’s not a fixed state, though, and a cat who was not well socialized as a kitten is still capable of change, depending on their personality.
 True, some cats just aren’t terribly social and you have to accept that, but cats, in general, are highly adaptable creatures and will usually adjust to changes in their environment over time.

-This might sound counter-intuitive, but try bringing more people into your home.
-Even if this doesn’t improve your cat’s overall socialization (although it should) it may take some of the pressure off your partner as the sole intruder into your cat’s space.
+This might sound counterintuitive, but try bringing more people into your home.
+Even if this doesn’t improve your cat’s overall socialization (though it should) it may take some of the pressure off your partner as the sole intruder into your cat’s space.
 And over time, your cat may begin to see not just you, but you and your partner both, as trusted presences in their life.
-(Of course, if your cat is being abused by your partner — perhaps being swatted or shooed at when you are out of the room — that would explain things and it is your responsibility to put your cat first and get this person away from them and yourself asap.)
+(Of course, if your cat is being abused by your partner — perhaps being swatted or shooed at when you are out of the room — that would explain things and it is your responsibility to put your cat first and get this person away from them and yourself ASAP.)

 But your partner is an absolute sweetheart, you say?
 In that case, it’s possible they simply remind your cat of someone they had bad experiences with in the past.
-“Many cats are rescued off the street and run into lots of different people, some who want to help them and others who may want to harm them,” says Van de Kieft.
+“Many cats are rescued off the street and run into lots of different people, some who want to help them and others who may want to harm them,” Van de Kieft says.
 “One client’s cat was rescued from an abusive living situation and was fearful of anyone wearing a dark hoodie — even the owner.”

 Fixing problems of this nature will require a bit of detective work on your part.
 Is your partner loud?
 Many cats hate loud or discordant noises.
 Do they make a mess or disrupt the general flow or vibe of the house in some way?
 Some cats have gender preferences.
 Does your cat hate all men or just men with beards?
-Maybe your partner could shave; at least until the cat learns to like him.
+Maybe your partner could shave, at least until the cat learns to like him.
 He’s not a professional beard model, is he?

 While you figure this out, there are other ways your partner can improve their relationship with your cat.
-They can play with them or take over feeding or litter box duties, as cats tend to be closer with their caregivers.
+They can play with them or take over feeding or litter box duties — cats tend to be closer with their caregivers.
 They can spritz their laps with catnip spray or offer the cat extra treats.
-“Letting cats come to you is a great way to let them feel in control,” says Van de Kieft.
+“Letting cats come to you is a great way to let them feel in control,” Van de Kieft says.
 “When someone is trying too hard to follow a cat or touch them, it usually has the opposite of the desired effect and the cat wants nothing to do with them.
 I had another client whose husband was so intensely focused on their cats, that it freaked them out and they were actually more fearful of him.
 If the cat is fearful, be aware of how you’re coming across with body language.
 Approach sideways to minimize your size, and don’t make direct eye contact — which cats may view as a threat.”

-“Slow blinking is also worth trying,” adds Van de Kieft.
+“Slow blinking is also worth trying,” Van de Kieft adds.
 A slow blink is a cat’s way of telling a person that they are relaxed and trust them, so if your partner lets your cat know that they are relaxed and trust them, your cat may come to feel the same way.
 Of course, even after all this, your cat may never like your partner as much as they like you — but let’s be honest, you really do prefer it that way.